opensvc/docs.opensvc.com/source/agent.architecture.rst

 The Listener Entry-Point
 ========================

 The listener port is defined in ``<OSVCETC>/node.conf`` through the :kw:`node.listener` parameter.
-When the daemon listener receives an empty packet, it executes the :cmd:`nodemgr dequeue actions` command in a new thread.
+When the daemon listener receives an empty packet, it executes the :cmd:`om node dequeue actions` command in a new thread.
 This command fetches from the collector the list of actions to execute, executes them, and send results to the collector.
 This behaviour is referred as the ``pull`` mode.

 Alternaltively, the node can be configured to allow direct actions from the collector through :cmd:`ssh` and :cmd:`sudo`.
 This is the ``push`` mode.